realm/realm-js/CONTRIBUTING.md

 After making changes to the C++ source files rerun `npm run build-changes` to rebuild the files which have changed.
 Changes to JS or TS files don't require any manual steps beyond rerunning the tests.

+If you want the Realm JS Sync client's logs in the console, run your command with the `DEBUG=realm` environment variable sat (i.e. `DEBUG=realm npm run js-tests`)
+To adjust the lowest log level set the `REALM_LOG_LEVEL` environment variable (defaults to `info`).

+Some tests have been instrumented with detailed logging, run your command with the `DEBUG=tests:*` environment variable sat to see these (i.e. `DEBUG=tests:* npm run js-tests`)

 ### How To: Debug React Native Unit tests

 This guide assumes that development is happening on a Mac.